 Offering a solution to your prospects is an essential criterion for converting leads.
 Why would you want to solve a potential customer’s problem without them making a purchase from you?
 Because at this phase of the sales cycle, you’re instilling confidence that you’re a trustworthy brand and understand your market’s needs.
 You’re showing that you offer value to the conversation.

-In our digital PR guide, we looked at one component of our agency (media relations) and used our industry knowledge, research, and survey of 1,300 writers and editors to help our readers solve their problem of not getting press coverage for their content.
+In our digital PR guide, we looked at one component of our agency (digital PR) and used our industry knowledge, research, and survey of 1,300 writers and editors to help our readers solve their problem of not getting press coverage for their content.
 We used our introduction to state we understand the root of their issue clearly:

 2. Include a table of contents.